openlilylib/snippets/specific-solutions/README.md

 Are you answering an email on lilypond-user mailing list with some code that looks like an ugly hack but it works?
-Or maybe you think that your code is to specific to be of general interest?
+Or maybe you think that your code is too specific to be of general interest?

 Add it here anyway.
 Even if it really won't be usable to